iamkaveer/InstaAPI-weekly-test/README.md

 Overall, the model provides the necessary structure to represent users and their associated posts on the Instagram platform, enabling authentication, user information, and post data management.

+## Technologies
+The following technologies were used in this project:
+- Spring Boot
+- Lombok
+- Maven
+- java
+- Mysql